ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 * **Don't remove the SYSTEM account or the built-in Administrator account's access from any of these files.** Usually this is as simple as not modifying their permissions from the defaults.

 * See [this screenshot](/images/lab1-image1.png) and [this screenshot](/images/lab1-image1a.png) for what these permissions should look like in PowerShell.
-This was created using the command `Run Get-ChildItem -Recurse | Get-Acl | Format-List` in PowerShell.
+This was created using the command `Get-ChildItem -Recurse | Get-Acl | Format-List` in PowerShell.
 These screenshots are from an earlier version of this lab using different paths and usernames, but the permissions structure is the same.

 ---